mattermost/docs/source/install/self-managed-changelog.md

  - Invite to team modal now auto-focuses its email search input.

 #### Enterprise Edition
  - The **Renew Now** button is no longer shown if the license ID does not exist in the portal.
+Instead, **Contact Sales** is shown.
  - Added a new dialog for Remove License confirmation.
- - The **Renew Now** button is no longer shown if the license ID does not exist in the portal.
-Instead, **Contact Sales** is shown.

  - System Admins are now able to upgrade the server to the Enterprise edition and request the trial license with a single click for a simplified user experience.
- - The config setting ``ServiceSettings.EnableReliableWebSockets`` has promoted to general availability.
-For compatibility with older clients, the server will always return ``true`` for the ``/v4/config/client`` endpoint.
+ - The config setting ``ServiceSettings.EnableReliableWebSockets`` was removed, and the ability to buffer messages during a connection loss has been promoted to general availability.
+This setting is enabled for older clients to maintain backwards compatibility.
- - Added server support for receiving binary (messagepack encoded) websocket messages.
  - Added server support for receiving binary (messagepack encoded) WebSocket messages.
  - Added new flag ``showTeamSidebar`` in ``registerProducts``, which, when set to ``true``, displays the team sidebar in the product.
  - Memberlist logs and buckets are now parsed by DEBUG, INFO, WARN, or ERROR appropriately.